MatAtBread/nodent/README.md

 | --minast 			| Same as --ast, but omit all the source-mapping and location information from the tree
 | --exec 			| Execute the transformed code
 | --sourcemap 		| Produce a source-map in the transformed code
+| --runtime			| Include the nodent runtime in the output

 Code generation options: